-Spousal consent (a wife is a 3rd party claimant), third party claims in reference to lawful and bonafide claimants on registered land
+Spousal consent (a wife is a 3rd party claimant), third party claims in reference to lawful and bonafide claimants on registered land a) Uganda Land Commission: is in charge of all Central Government public land.

 6.5.
 The institutions of land management in Uganda